geekjr/quickai/README.md

 First pull the container:
 `docker pull geekjr/quickai`

-Then run it
+Then run it:

-CPU(on an Apple silicon Mac, you will need the `--platform linux/amd64` flag and Rosetta 2 installed):
+* CPU(on an Apple silicon Mac, you will need the `--platform linux/amd64` flag and Rosetta 2 installed):
 `docker run -it ufoym/deepo:cpu bash`

-GPU:
+* GPU:
 `docker run --gpus all -it ufoym/deepo bash`

 ### Why you should use QuickAI